Technology Timeline

 Tesla, Inc. released the Model S electric sedan.

-• 2013: Twitter goes public and Growth of U.S. retirement accounts
+• Twitter goes public and Growth of U.S. retirement accounts2013

 Twitter, Inc. went public with its initial public offering (IPO).
 U.S. retirement accounts reached a total of $27 trillion.